qzhann/SwiftUI-Grid/SwiftUIAPIForUICollectionView/README.md

 This project creates a Flow struct, which creates a UICollectionView equivalent in SwiftUI.

 ### To Do: ###
+1. Create .frame(width:height:) modifier on Flow.
+2. Prase cellContent to allow SwiftUI view to be displayed in each collection view cell.
-1. Create different initializers for Flow.
+3. Create different initializers for Flow.
+Allow Flow to contain ForEach and FlowSection.
-2.
+4. Allow .frame(width:height:) modifier to be modified on each cell / ForEach / FlowSection.